jacopograndi/wstack/README.md

 * The player can push and pull blocks and players.
 * All blocks have to be moved to goal states.
 * The map are generated randomly and are all solvable.
+The game is multiplayer.
+The player can push and pull blocks and players.